sylvainhalle/Azrael/Readme.md

 some data format, and to be reconstructed ("deserialized") from that saved data at a later time.

-The formt to which objects are serialized is parameterizable.
+The form to which objects are serialized is parameterizable.
 By default, Azrael comes with a serializer for [JSON](https://en.wikipedia.org/wiki/JSON) and XML, but its API allows you to easily implement serialization to your own custom data